Do you know how to stop negative self-talk? C’mon, you know what I mean! Some of the things we tell ourselves are not

-In this post, we are going to talk about the lies we tell ourselves using negative self-talk, and how to defeat them with positive self-talk.
-Using positive self-talk is a great way to break strongholds and rewire your mind with scripture.
+In this post, we are going to talk about the lies we tell ourselves using negative self-talk, and how to stop negative self-talk using scriptures.
+Using the Word of God is a great way to break strongholds and rewire your mind permanently.